Australian Economic History Review

 AIMS AND SCOPE

 Australian Economic History Review (AEHR) is the official journal of the Economic History Society of Australia and New Zealand.
-It publishes original historically oriented research articles on the economy, business and society, with a particular interest in the Asia–Pacific region, including Australia and New Zealand.
-Suitable papers in the following fields will be considered: economic history; history of economic thought; industrial relations;demography; and business history.
+It publishes original historically oriented research articles on the economy, business and society of the Asia–Pacific region, broadly defined.
+Suitable papers in the following fields will be considered: economic history; industrial relations; demography; and business history.
 New methodological approaches are particularly welcome, as is the exchange of critical comments on important topics in economic, business and social history.